 Appliances Specific Installation Details WC i.
 Conform to Singapore Standard SS 574. ii.
 A purpose made connector (pan collar, bend connector or floor flange) shall be used to connect WC to the discharge pipe.
-(See Sanitary Standard Drawing No. 3-23b).
-[Addendum No. 1 - Mar 2021] iii.
+(See Sanitary Standard Drawing No. 3-23c). iii.
+Only rigid bend connector (or rigid adjustable bend connector) is allowed for use.
+Flexible corrugated bend connector is not allowed. iv.
+All WC plastic bend connector shall comply with the functional test requirement as prescribed in BS 5627. v.
 For change of WC, it is advisable that the connector be replaced to ensure air tightness.
-[Addendum No. 1 - Mar 2021] Bidet Have a fitting trap of at least 40mm in diameter at the outlet.
+Bidet Have a fitting trap of at least 40mm in diameter at the outlet.
 The bidet shall be connected via a bidet trap of not smaller than 75mm in diameter to the discharge pipe or IC.
-Urinal Have a fitting trap of at least 40mm in diameter at the outlet and be connected to the discharge pipe via a urina trap with an unperforated cover. ii.
+Urinal i.
+Have a fitting trap of at least 40mm in diameter at the outlet and be connected to the discharge pipe via a urinal trap with an unperforated cover. ii.
 Urinal trap serving up to 3 urinals, the outlet of the urinal trap shall not be smaller than 75mm in diameter.
-For 4 to 10 urinals, the outlet of the urinal trap shall not be smalle than 100mm in diameter.
+For 4 to 10 urinals, the outlet of the urinal trap shall not be smaller than 100mm in diameter.
 A separate urinal trap shall be provided if more than 10 urinals are provided iii.
-The common urinal waste pipe and loop venting shall be in accordance with the Sanitary Standard Drawing no 3- 25b. iv.
+The common urinal waste pipe and loop venting shall be in accordance with the Sanitary Standard Drawing no 3-25b. iv.
 Waterless urinals shall comply with ASME A112.19.19.
-A basin shall preferably be connected to the upstream o the common urinal waste pipe serving waterless urinals so as to provide flushing to the waste pipe. v.
+A basin shall preferably be connected to the upstream of the common urinal waste pipe serving waterless urinals so as to provide flushing to the waste pipe.

+v.
 Single urinal in residential premises may be connected to a floor trap installed with an approved seal below the grating to allow drainage but prevent odour nuisance.

-Table 8 - Specific Installation Details for WC, Bidet and Urinal c.
+c.
 Sink and washbasin shall be provided with a fitting trap (or bottle trap) installed at the outlet before connecting to a waste pipe.
 The waste pipe shall be connected to the floor trap above the water seal.
 Specific installation details are given in Table 9.